Configuration File

 Description:

 Indices of weights to be fixed in optimization.
-Must be used with FIXWEIGHT. dim(FIXINDEX) = dim(FIXWEIGHT).
+Must be used with FIXWEIGHT; a lone FIXINDEX (or lone FIXWEIGHT) is a hard error. dim(FIXINDEX) = dim(FIXWEIGHT); the i-th index names the model weight pinned by the i-th FIXWEIGHT value (declaration order defines the pairing).
 Allows flexible selection of indices.
 Supports single indices, ranges (e.g., start-stop), lists, or intervals (start-stop:step).
 Indices are 1-based.
 Repeated indices are removed automatically.
+Without a training DBFILE, FIXINDEX must cover every model weight (there is no data to fit the rest).

 Example 1: